Ten Bodhisattas: Maitreya

-According to the Anāgatavamsa, Maitreya buddha was a monk disciple named Ajita.
-One day, Gotamī offered a golden robe to Gotama and his disciples.
+According to the Anāgatavamsa, Maitreya Buddha was a monk disciple named Ajita.
+One day, Gotamī offered a golden robe to Gautama and his disciples.
 As no disciple accepted it, Ajita accepted the offering.
 The monk crowd were not satisfied as they felt that the robe was dedicated to the Buddha.
-In order to prove that Ajita is his successor, Gotama Buddha hid his emerald alms bowl and told his disciples to help retrieve it.
+In order to prove that Ajita is his successor, Gautama Buddha hid his emerald alms bowl and told his disciples to help retrieve it.
 Only Ajita was able to retrieve his bowl.
-After getting his alms bowl back, Gotama Buddha explained to his disciples that Ajita would become the next future Buddha.
-He also had told the future biography of Maitreya as Sāriputtara requested for it.
+After getting his alms bowl back, Gautama Buddha explained to his disciples that Ajita would become the next future Buddha.
+He also had told the future biography of Maitreya as Sāriputta requested for it.
 After getting the omen, Ajita donated Gotami's robe as the ceiling of the monastery.
 Maitreya is currently residing at the Tushita realm.

 Uttararama

 In the time of the Kassapa Buddha, King Uttarāma was a young man named Nārada.
-When he saw the Buddha he thought it worthwhile to give his life for the Buddha.
+When he saw the Buddha, he thought it worthwhile to give his life for the Buddha.
 And he burnt himself, like a torch.
 Then the Buddha Kassapa foretold that Nārada would be the future buddha.

 After Maitreya Buddha died, there will be 100,000 Sunya-Kalpas.
 After the 100,000 Sunya-Kalpas, there will be a Maṇḍa-Kalpa.
 In the Maṇḍa-Kalpa, he will become Rāma Buddha (Rāmasambuddha Buddha).

 Pasenadi

-King Pasenadi of Kosala was an Upāsaka of Gotama Buddha.
-He usually invited him and his disciples to his palace for meals and also went to Buddha's Place to listen to his Dharma.
+King Pasenadi of Kosala was an Upāsaka of Gautama Buddha who frequently invited him and his disciples to his palace for meals and listened to the Dhamma.
+According to the Anāgatavamsa, he will become the fourth future Buddha.

-In the time of Koṇāgamana Buddha, he was a young man named Suddha.
-He guarded lotuses in a lake.
-He sold two flowers every day.
-Having appreciated his work, he foretold him that he would be the future Buddha.
-He also had protected him against the heat of the sun with two pieces of cloth.
-After his death he was reborn in one of the desire realm.

-In the future, he will become a future Buddha named Dhammarājā Buddha in the same kalpa as Ramasambhddha Buddha.

 Abhibhū

-Abhibhū Buddha will be born in the next Sārā-kalpa which will be formed a few Sunya-Kalpas later.
+Abhibhū Buddha will be born in the next Sārā-kalpa, which will be formed a few Sunya-Kalpas later.
 After Abhibhū Buddha dies, there will be another 100,000 Sunya-Kalpas.